 The Company is committed to supporting a culture of inclusiveness and diversity although it has not adopted any written policy specifically relating to the identification and nomination of women directors, nor does the Board currently consider the level of representation of women when making executive officer appointments or set arbitrary targets regarding women on the Board or in executive positions.
 Although the Board acknowledges that diversity, including diversity of experience, perspective, education, race, gender and national origin is of value to the Company, in considering potential directors and executive officers, the CGCC will continue to seek the most qualified candidates, regardless of their gender.
-While the CGCC is not specifically focused on achieving any particular level of representation of women on the Board, it will continue to consider that as one of the various factors it reviews as part of its nomination and Board assessment process.
+While the CGCC is not specifically focused on achieving any particular level of representation of women on the Board assessment process.
+The Company does not believe that having a written policy which sets specific quotas or targets is an appropriate method to achieve diversity objectives.

-The Company has been successful in recruiting a woman to one of its key leadership positions, and does not believe that any gender bias has existed or exists in its hiring or promotion decisions.
+The Company has been successful in recruiting women to two of its key leadership positions, and does not believe that any gender bias has existed or exists in its hiring or promotion decisions.
 For that reason, no affirmative action is required to ensure women have an equal opportunity within the Company.
-As of April 18, 2016, there are no women members of the Board.
-Of the four executive officers of the Company, one is a woman: Irina Plavutska, Chief Financial Officer, representing 25% of the overall executive officer positions within the Company.
-Ms. Plavutska joined the Company on August 23, 2010 and has been an executive officer of the Company since September 11, 2013.
+As of July 25, 2019, there are no female members of the Board.
+Of the eight executive officers of the Company, two are women, Ms. Irina Plavutska, Chief Financial Officer, who joined the Company on August 23, 2010 and has been an executive officer of the Company since September 11, 2013; and Ms. Rocio Echegaray, Corporate Secretary, who joined the Company on May 21, 2018 and has been appointed as an officer of the Company since March 5, 2019.
+They both, Ms. Plavutska and Ms. Echegaray, represent 29% of the overall executive officer positions within the Company.
 The Company will continue to monitor its gender diversity and disclose the results to its shareholders on an annual basis.